-A single acrylic full set runs about $35 to $60, but that is not the number that matters.
+A single acrylic full set runs about $35 to $60.
+That price alone does not tell the full story.
 Acrylics grow out and need a fill every two to three weeks at roughly $25 to $45 a visit, so the honest comparison is annual: a regular acrylic habit lands somewhere around $600 to $1,400 a year once fills, the occasional new set, soak-off removals and tips are added up.
 Press-ons, reused a few times per set, keep most people under $200 for the same twelve months.
-That gap, not the sticker price of one appointment, is what the choice comes down to.
+That yearly gap is what should drive the choice, far more than the price of one appointment.

 The full set is only the entry fee.
 Because acrylic is bonded to the natural nail, you cannot skip maintenance without the set lifting and looking overgrown.
 The recurring costs stack up fast: